econPreference/TermStructureModels.jl/docs/src/estimation.md

 Note that the default upper bound of `p` is `upper_p=18`. `tuned::Hyperparameter` is the one we need for the estimation.

-If users accept our default values, the function simplifies, that is
+If users accept our default values, the function is simplified, that is

 ```julia
 tuned, results = tuning_hyperparameter(yields, macros, tau_n, rho)